Difference between LLP and Private Limited Company

 Statutory Requirements & Compliance

-For both Pvt Ltd company and LLP, there is a cost involved to maintain the active status of the company.
-There are many annual, one-time, time-based, as well as event-based compliances that need to be taken care of.
-The compliance and restrictions in the case of a Private Company are higher compared to an LLP.
-Several restrictions such as Related Party Transactions, Accepting Deposits, Loans to Directors, making loans & investments, Corporate Social Responsibility etc. are laid on Private Limited Company under The Companies Act, 2013.
+Several restrictions such as Related Party Transactions, Accepting Deposits, Loans to Directors, making loans & investments, Corporate Social Responsibility etc. are laid on Private Limited Companies under The Companies Act, 2013.
 Limited Liability Partnership enjoys more flexibility of partnership in this case.

 In the case of Pvt.
 Ltd. Company, one needs to fulfil the regulations which require the appointment of a statutory auditor within 30 days after the incorporation of the Company.
 Whereas in the case of LLP, Statutory Audit is mandatory when the annual turnover exceeds Rs.
 40 lakh or the contribution of Partners exceeds 25 lakh rupees.